hsudml/glitch/README.md

 ### Basics

-1. Create a new repo in GitHub.
+1. [Create a new repo in GitHub](https://help.github.com/articles/create-a-repo/).
 This can be a basic user repo or an organizational repo.
 If it is an organization, be sure to substitute the organization name for the user name in the later step.
+(Learn about the [Differences between user and organization accounts](https://help.github.com/articles/differences-between-user-and-organization-accounts/).
+As an example, [HSUDML](https://github.com/hsudml) is an organization and [sometimesmotion](https://github.com/sometimesmotion) is my user account.)

 2. Go to your project in Glitch.
 Click on 'Advanced Options' under the project details drop-down menu (where the name of your project is in the upper right-hand corner).